-Normally a substantial term paper will be a 25-30 page paper written in a course taught by a full-time faculty member.
+A substantial term paper should be 25-30 pages in length and written in a course taught by a full-time faculty member or graded by a fulltime faculty member.
 Upon completion of the paper, the student should notify the supervising faculty member of their intent to fulfill the requirement.
 The faculty member will confirm completion with Student Services.
-Satisfaction of the Substantial Term Paper Requirement will be indicated on a student's official academic record by a P (pass) notation in respect to LAW 299 Substantial Term Paper.
+Satisfaction of the Substantial Term Paper Requirement will be indicated on a student's official academic record by a P (pass) notation in respect to LAW-299 Substantial Term Paper.
 This course number carries neither a credit value nor a credit weight.

 Individual Supervised Projects (LAW 490 Individual Supervised Project) : An Individual Supervised Project (ISP) must be supervised by a full-time faculty member with a research appointment.
 An ISP involves a student writing a research paper on a topic to be agreed upon with the faculty member.
 ISPs should be reserved for topics that are not otherwise offered as a course.
-Students must ensure the project and supervision are approved through the process set by the Associate Dean (Academic).
+Students must ensure the project and supervision are approved through the process set by the Associate Dean (Faculty Relations).
 As a rough guide, ISP papers are expected to be approximately 25-30 pages in length, and should involve comparable student workload input to the student taking a traditional 2 credit course (though exact page length and project expectations are to be worked out between the supervisor and student).
 An ISP typically counts for 2 credits.
 In exceptional circumstances, more ambitious projects for 3 credits may be approved by the Associate Dean (Academic).
+Other than in the case of exceptional circumstances, students will be limited to one ISP during their JD studies.
+Any request for a second ISP must be approved by the Associate Dean (Academic).
 An ISP may satisfy the Substantial Term Paper Requirement, although this should be discussed by the student and faculty member when the arrangements are initially being made for an ISP.
 ISPs should not be earned or stacked in conjunction with other, different credit-earning activities (i.e. other courses, moots, journals or experiential activities).
 They are expected to be standalone research projects.

 1 (e) Practice Skills Requirement